raviraj1976/docs.particular.net/nservicebus/outbox/index.md

 - persistence/sql/outbox
 ---

-Generally, message queues do not support distributed transactions, and nor do some data stores.
+Most message queues, and some data stores, do not support distributed transactions.
 This may cause problems when message handlers modify business data.
-Business data and message queues may become inconsistent in the form of **phantom records** or **ghost messages** (see below).
+Business data and messages may become inconsistent in the form of **phantom records** or **ghost messages** (see below).

-The **Outbox** is an NServiceBus feature that makes changes to business data consistent with messaging operations as if both the database and messaging layer were bound by an atomic transaction.
+The NServiceBus **outbox** feature ensures consistency between business data and messages.
+It simulates an atomic transaction, distributed across both the data store used for business data and the message queue used for messaging.

 ## The consistency problem

 Consider a message handler that creates a `User` in the business database, and also publishes a `UserCreated` event.
-If a failure occurs during the execution of the message handler, two different scenarios can occur based on the order of operations.
+If a failure occurs during the execution of the message handler, two scenarios may occur, depending on the order of operations.

-1. **Phantom record**: The handler inserts the `User` in the database, then publishes `UserCreated` event.
+1. **Phantom record**: The handler creates the `User` in the database first, then publishes the `UserCreated` event.
+If a failure occurs between these two operations:
-   * If a failure occurs between these two operations, the `User` would be committed to the database, but no `UserCreated` event is published.
+   * The `User` is created in the database, but the `UserCreated` event is not published.
-   * The message handler did not complete, so the message is retried, and both operations are repeated.
+   * The message handler does not complete, so the message is retried, and both operations are repeated.
 This results in a duplicate `User` in the database, known as a phantom record, which is never announced to the rest of the system.
-2. **Ghost message**: The handler publishes the `UserCreated` event first, then inserts the `User` in the database.
+2. **Ghost message**: The handler publishes the `UserCreated` event first, then creates the `User` in the database.
+If a failure occurs between these two operations:
-   * If a failure occurs between these two operations, the `UserCreated` event is published and dispatched immediately, but the `User` it refers to is never committed to the database.
+   * The `UserCreated` event is published, but the `User` is not created in the database.
-   * The rest of the system is notified about the creation of data that never existed, causing further errors in other message handlers down the line.
+   * The rest of the system is notified about the creation of the `User`, but the `User` does not exist in the database.
+This causes further errors in other message handlers which expect the `User` to exist in the database.

 To avoid these problems, developers of distributed systems have two options: